17 Things You Should Know About Fats

-If you really want to both trim the amount of fat in your diet and eat the right kinds of fats, here are some important fat facts to consider:
+If you really want to both trim the amount of fat in your diet and eat the right kinds of fats, here are some important facts about fat to consider:

 THE FAT OF THE LAND OR THE FRUITS OF THE SEA?

-2. Fat calories are fatter.
 If you are trying to lose weight or stay lean, be especially vigilant about counting fat calories, since these are absorbed and stored as fat more quickly than calories from carbohydrates or proteins.
-Calories from fat are more fattening than those from carbohydrates or proteins, for three reasons.
+Calories from fat are more fattening than those from carbohydrates or proteins, for three reasons:

 - Each gram of fat contains over twice as many calories as the same amount of proteins or carbohydrates.